How to Get a Fee Waiver for College Applications

 Fee Waiver Option #3: The Coalition App Fee Waiver

-To request a fee waiver within the Coalition Application, answer yes to at least one of the "Fee Waiver" questions in your MyCoalition Profile.
-The list of schools waiving their fee will update automatically based on your answers.
+Much like with the Common App, you can request a fee waiver within the Coalition Application.
+Simply answer yes to at least one of the “Fee Waiver” questions in your MyCoalition Profile.
+The list of schools that will waive their fee will update automatically based on your answers.

-According to the Coalition App website, eligibility criteria include the following:
+According to the Coalition App website, eligibility criteria include:

-• Receiving a College Board, ACT, and NACAC fee waiver
+- Receiving a College Board, ACT, and/or NACAC fee waiver

 Check out the Coalition App website linked above for additional information.